OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Exceptions can often occur when an application gets into a non-normal or erroneous state.
 Testing exception handling is about reassuring that the application will handle the exception and get to a safe state without exposing any sensitive information at both the UI and the logging mechanisms used by the application.

-However, bare in mind that exception handling in objective-C is quite different than in Swift.
+However, bear in mind that exception handling in objective-C is quite different than in Swift.
 Bridging the two concepts to one another in application that has both legacy objective-C code and Swift-code can be problematic.

 ##### Exception handling in Objective-C
 Objective-C has two types of errors :